Skip to content

 Authentication Server

-The Authentication Server (AS) is responsible for handling all communication with the mobile app while performing authentication, transaction signing, push messages...
-The AS also acts as session/token validation server towards all integrated applications.
-The AS exposes a REST API, which can either be directly integrated in the business application, or indirectly, through an Identity Provider (IdP) or Resource Gateway.
+The Authentication Server (AS) is responsible for handling all communication with the mobile app while performing authentication, transaction signing, sending push messages, and so on.
+The AS also acts as the session/token validation server with respect to all integrated applications.
+The AS exposes a REST API to allow integration with business applications.
+This API can either be directly integrated in the business application, or it can be used indirectly by means of an Identity Provider (IdP) or Resource Gateway.

 Mobile SDK